-Television or radio stations holding Federal Communications Commission (FCC) licenses that broadcast or advertise information concerning a contest that they conduct must fully and accurately disclose the material terms of the contest and must conduct the contest substantially as announced or advertised.
+Television and radio stations holding FCC licenses that broadcast or advertise information concerning a contest that they conduct must fully and accurately disclose the material terms of the contest and must conduct the contest substantially as announced or advertised.
 Contest descriptions may not be false, misleading or deceptive with respect to any material term.
 Material terms include those factors that define the operation of the contest and affect participation in the contest.

 The FCC has defined a lottery as “any game, contest or promotion that combines the elements of prize, chance and consideration.”
 Federal law generally prohibits the broadcast of any advertisement or information concerning a lottery.
 Advertisements or information about the following activities, however, are permitted: